Assistant Professor of Finance at Rice University, Jones Graduate School of Business (faculty webpage)

 Background

 Before moving to Chicago for my Ph.D., I spent six years conducting economic research informing financial regulation at the UK Financial Conduct Authority, Bank of England, and Federal Reserve Bank of New York.
 I am a graduate of the University of Warwick and University College London.
 While studying for my Ph.D., I received the National Bureau of Economic Research (NBER) Consumer Finance Dissertation Fellowship for my research.
 My research spans the academic fields of household finance, behavioral economics/finance, and FinTech.
 I have studied a variety of aspects of household finances including buy now pay later (BNPL), credit cards, credit files, and payday loans.
-In my research I study large datasets of granular household finances to understand consumer and firm behaviors, often using econometric methodologies to estimate the causal effects, and have run field experiments (RCTs) with lenders to test the effects of policies.
+In my research, I analyze large datasets of granular household finances to understand consumer and firm behaviors, often using econometric methodologies to estimate the causal effects, and have run field experiments (RCTs) with lenders to test the effects of policies.

-Media coverage includes The New York Times, The Financial Times (1 - weekend lead `big read') (2 - FT Tech video) (3 - front page), Wall Street Journal (1) (2), Houston Public Media, NPR - National Public Radio (1) (2), Yahoo!
-Finance (1) (2) (3), Barron's, BBC, MarketWatch, Mashable, Fast Company, Raconteur, The Telegraph (1) (2), The FinTech Times, VoxEU/CEPR interview.
+Media coverage includes The New York Times, The Financial Times (1 - weekend lead `big read') (2 - FT Tech video) (3 - front page), Wall Street Journal (1) (2), Houston Public Media, National Public Radio (1) (2), Yahoo!
+Finance (1) (2) (3), Barron's, BBC, Fintech Nexus, MarketWatch, Mashable, Newsweek, Fast Company, Raconteur, The Telegraph (1) (2), The FinTech Times, VoxEU/CEPR interview.

 My academic research has been published in leading finance, marketing, and economics journals with summaries in the Chicago Booth Review.
 For more information see my academic research page, CV, or Google Scholar.